fortify/github-action/README.md

 * [`fortify/github-action/package@v1`](#package-action)
   Package source code for running a SAST scan, using the latest version of ScanCentral Client.
 * [`fortify/github-action/ssc-export@v1`](#ssc-export-action)
-  Export vulnerability data from Fortify Software Security Center (SSC) to the GitHub Security dashboard.
+  Export SAST vulnerability data from Fortify SSC to the GitHub Security dashboard.
 * [`fortify/github-action/setup@v1`](#setup-action)
   Install various Fortify tools like [fcli](https://github.com/fortify/fcli), [ScanCentral Client](https://www.microfocus.com/documentation/fortify-software-security-center/2310/SC_SAST_Help_23.1.0/index.htm#A_Clients.htm), [FortifyVulnerabilityExporter](https://github.com/fortify/FortifyVulnerabilityExporter) and [FortifyBugTrackerUtility](https://github.com/fortify-ps/FortifyBugTrackerUtility) for use in your pipeline

 ## Primary action

-The primary `fortify/github-action@v1` currently allows for running SAST scans on either Fortify on Demand or ScanCentral SAST; future versions may add support for other activities like running DAST scans.
+The primary `fortify/github-action@v1` currently allows for running SAST scans on either Fortify on Demand or ScanCentral SAST.
 Which activities to perform is controlled through action inputs, the input for those activities is provided through environment variables.
+Software composition analysis of open source components may also be performed in conjunction with the Fortify on Demand SAST scan for customers who have purchased the functionality.

 ### Action inputs

 **`sast-scan`**
 If not specified or when set to false, no SAST scan will be performed.
 When set to true, the action will run a SAST scan on either Fortify on Demand (if the FOD_URL environment variable has been specified), or on ScanCentral SAST (if the SSC_URL environment variable has been specified).
-This includes packaging the source code, running the scan, and optionally reporting scan results back into GitHub.
+This includes packaging the source code, running the scan, and optionally reporting SAST scan results back into GitHub.

 ### Action environment variable inputs